New concepts for just transitions: towards living well within planetary boundaries

 REASONS TO JOIN US:

-- Earn points through accredited participation for PhD and Master students (10 ECTS / 5 ECTS).
+- Earn credits through accredited participation for PhD and Master students (10 ECTS / 5 ECTS).

 - Immerse yourself in cutting-edge transitions research with leading international and Slovene researchers and practitioners.